 Building a board for training is a great way to allow a new team member to teach themselves and look for answers to the questions they’re bound to have when starting out in your team.

-You can split the board into groups based on subject, add the question as a pulse and then include the detail of the answer in the updates section.
+You can split the board into groups based on subject, add the question as an item and then include the detail of the answer in the updates section.

 If you want to use your knowledge base board as part of your training, adding status columns for each new team member and asking them to update the status for each question when they have reviewed it.
 This will allow you to see what they have covered and what they’re yet to review.